Why do Senators have longer terms than the terms of the members of the House of Representatives?

 The drafters of the Australian Constitution were inspired by the United States Senate when deciding how our Senate would work.
 Six year terms and the rotation of senators in the Australian Senate were taken from the model of the United States Senate.

 The difference in the terms of senators and members of House of Representatives reflects the differences between them.
 Senators represent the whole of their state, a much larger number of people than members of the House of Representatives.
-A 6 year term gives them more time work for the people they represent.
+A 6 year term gives them more time to work for the people they represent.

 Senators undertake many jobs while representing their state or territory in the Australian Parliament.